rkalajian/InventureCode/src/content/pages/thank-you.md

 index: false
 ---

-This contact form actually works, and is handled by Netflify Form Actions.
+This contact form actually works, and is handled by Netflify Forms.